-Sensors come in many sizes today, and, in general, it is physical size that has a greater bearing on image quality than the number of megapixels.
-Simply, the short explanation for this is that a larger sensor gathers more light, and light is what photography is all about.
-This is true even with film: larger formats result in higher image quality, which is why Quentin Tarantino made such a fuss about The Hateful Eight being shot on 70-millimeter film.
+Sensors come in many sizes, and, in general, physical size has a greater bearing on image quality than the number of megapixels.
+The short explanation for this is that a larger sensor gathers more light, and light is what photography is all about.
+This is true even with film: Larger film formats result in higher image quality, which is why Quentin Tarantino made such a fuss about The Hateful Eight being shot on 70-millimeter film.

 Among consumer cameras, crop factor is always in reference to “full frame,” a sensor size equal to a frame of 35-millimeter film.
-This means that your Nikon D750, Canon EOS 5DS R, Sony A7 II, or other full-frame camera has a crop factor of 1x.
-Micro Four Thirds (MFT) cameras, like those from Olympus and Panasonic, have a crop factor of 2x, while APS-C sensors have a crop factor of 1.5x (unless it’s from Canon, and then it’s 1.6x, because Canon had to go and be different).
-Oh, and just so you’re aware, Nikon refers to its full frame cameras as FX and its APS-C cameras as DX.
+So the crop factor is the ratio of the image sensor size to 35mm film.
+This means that your Nikon D850, Canon EOS R, Sony A7 III, or other full-frame camera has a crop factor of 1X.
+Micro Four Thirds (MFT) cameras, like those from Olympus and Panasonic, have a crop factor of 2X, while APS-C sensors have a crop factor of 1.5X (unless it’s a Canon, and then it’s 1.6X, because Canon had to go and be different).
+Oh, and just so you’re aware, Nikon refers to its full-frame cameras as FX and its APS-C cameras as DX.
+Confused yet?

 What this means is that if you have a 50-millimeter lens and put it on an APS-C body, it will offer an equivalent field of view of a 75-millimeter lens on a full-frame camera (50 × 1.5 = 75).
 Likewise, on an MFT body, it will look like a 100-millimeter lens, as if being “zoomed in” by a factor of two.